 How will the CAP be implemented?

-Now that the Climate Action Plan has been adopted by City Council, the City will begin the implementation process.
+Now that the Climate Action Plan has been adopted by City Council, the City has begun the implementation process.
 This process is described in detail in Chapter 6 of the CAP.
-All strategies in the CAP will undergo a comprehensive analysis of prioritization, based on a number of factors.
-Once strategy prioritization has occurred, the City will begin to implement emissions reduction strategies, and continue to engage the relevant stakeholders and community, as timelines and funding allow.
+All strategies in the CAP have undergone a comprehensive analysis of prioritization, based on a number of factors.
+With this strategy prioritization, the City has begun to implement emissions reduction strategies, and continued to engage the relevant stakeholders and community, as timelines and funding allow.
 This process will continue until an updated GHG emissions inventory is performed, progress is assessed, and adjustments are made accordingly.
 The City maintains its commitment to building a more resilient, sustainable future here for the community of South Lake Tahoe.